-3.6.2 Interestingly, Figure 3.4 shows that the guarantee value of the specimen policy is very sensitive to these assumptions.
-Indeed, assuming bonus and investment policies are fixed almost doubles the value of the guarantees.
-Clearly then, the assumptions for the behaviour of with-profits liabilities can have a very significant impact on the value attached to policyholders' benefits.
-The valuation tool can provide useful management information on the cost implications of the intended approach to the management of the with-profits business.
-Managers can explore the impact on the guarantee value when different dynamic management policies are put in place.
-For example, the guarantee value of $\pounds 648$ was calculated under the assumption that EBRs would not be changed by more than 10% in any single year.
-Figure 3.5 illustrates how the calculated guarantee value depends on this variable.
+Interestingly, exhibit 3.5 shows that the guarantee value of the specimen policy is very sensitive to these assumptions.
+Indeed, assuming bonus and investment policy is fixed almost doubles the value of the guarantees.
+Clearly then, the assumptions for the behaviour of with-profit liabilities can have a very significant impact on the value attached to policyholders' benefits.
+The valuation tool can provide useful management information on the cost implications of the intended approach to the management of the with-profit business.
+Managers can explore the impact on the guarantee value when different dynamic management polices are put in place.
+For example, the guarantee value of £648 was calculated under the assumption that EBRs would not be changed by more than 10% in any single year.
+The following exhibit illustrates how the calculated guarantee value depends on this variable.